reinfer/august/README.md

 ## Command line program

 Cargo comes with a little command-line program `august` that reads HTML from stdin and prints text to stdout.
-Unless you’ve disabled the `term-size` feature, it uses the terminal width as the default width.
+If you've enabled the `term-size` feature, it uses the terminal width as the default width, otherwise it uses 79.
 You can override this by passing `-w WIDTH` as an argument.

 ## Known issues